kexiZeroing/kexiZeroing.github.io/src/blog/git.md

 ## change the most recent commit message after push
 `git commit --amend` brings up the editor with the last commit message and lets you edit the message.
 You can use `-m` if you want to wipe out the old message and use a new one: `git commit --amend -m "new commit message"`.
 And then when you push, do `git push --force-with-lease <repository> <branch>`.

+`git add [file]` and `git commit --amend` means you’re adding new changes to the previous commit. `--amend --no-edit` keeps the same commit message, just updates the contents.

 ## make empty commits
 `git commit --allow-empty -m 'trigger build'` allows you to trigger a commit with no content, skipping the error you would usually see that says you have nothing staged.
 This trick is especially useful when you need to kick off a CI run or even a production deployment without having to push arbitrary code.